For Local Cops In Germany, No Talk Of 'Sanctuary Cities'

 But Dave Schmidtke, at the Refugee Council, doesn't see how migrants can learn to see police as friend and helper, given the current system.

-"[Migrants] are afraid of talking to police people especially as a witness or something, because they are always thinking, 'maybe some of the information is getting used to deport me some day.'"
+"[Migrants] are afraid of talking to police people, especially as a witness or something, because they are always thinking, 'Maybe some of the information is getting used to deport me some day.' "

-In the U.S., the response to this problem is often the "sanctuary city" approach, in which local police avoid participating in immigration enforcement, and county jails restrict how much information they share with the feds about foreign-born inmates.
+In the U.S., the response to this problem is often the "sanctuary city" approach, in which local police avoid participating in immigration enforcement, and county jails restrict how much information they share with federal officials about foreign-born inmates.
 In Germany, though, that idea seems to be a non-starter.

-"I can't believe that would be a German idea," says Sven Hüber, a chief inspector with the German federal police, and an official with the country's biggest police union, the Gewerkschaft der Polizei.
+"I can't believe that would be a German idea," says Sven Hüber, a chief inspector with the German federal police and an official with the country's biggest police union, the Gewerkschaft der Polizei.
 He's strongly pro-immigration, but he doesn't see how you can put up a barrier between police work and immigration enforcement.

 "It's a matter of security.
-Especially because during the wave off migrants in 2015 and 2016, we realized there are some people coming whom we need to watch very very closely and keep tabs on them," Hüber says.
+Especially because during the wave of migrants in 2015 and 2016, we realized there are some people coming whom we need to watch very, very closely and keep tabs on them," Hüber says.

 He says German police shouldn't be shielded from the unpleasant reality of deportations.
-He says cops should know what it's like, for example, to roust a peaceable family out of their beds at 5 a.m. to put them on a plane.

-He's suspicious of any suggestion that deportations should be handled by some kind of separate, specialized law enforcement agency, such as the Immigration and Customs Enforcement (ICE), in the U.S.
+Cops should know what it's like, for example, to roust a peaceable family out of their beds at 5 a.m. to put them on a plane.
+And he's suspicious of any suggestion that deportations should be handled by some kind of separate, specialized law enforcement agency, such as the Immigration and Customs Enforcement (ICE), in the U.S.

-"If those officers' job consists of nothing but catching people to deport them, people whose only crime is being in the country without permission — what does that do to those officers?" he asks.
+"If those officers' job consist of nothing but catching people to deport them, people whose only crime is being in the country without permission — what does that do to those officers?" he asks.
 "What does it to their heads and their souls?"

-Germany's history makes the topic of deportations especially sensitive.
-The German word "Deportation" echoes the Nazi era, so officials tend to use a modern euphemism, "Abschiebung" — literally, "pushing off."
-Deportations are rarer than in the U.S., and the legal process tends to be much more drawn out and open to appeal.
+Germany's history makes the topic of deportations especially sensitive for police.
+The German word "deportation" has echoes of the Nazi era, so officials tend to use a modern euphemism, "Abschiebung" — literally, "pushing off."
+Deportations are rarer than in the U.S., and the appeal process tends to be more drawn out.

-But impatience with that process is growing, even among police; Hüber admits the current situation has been a "challenge" for some rank and file.
-The union recently asked the federal government to pay for "political education" to help police adapt to Germany's new reality as an immigrant nation, but Hüber says the request was rebuffed.
+But impatience with that process is growing, even among police.
+Hüber admits the current situation has been a "challenge" for some rank and file.
+His union recently asked the federal government to pay for "political education" to help police adapt to Germany's new reality as an immigrant nation, but Hüber says the request was rebuffed.

 The relationship between local police and migrants also depends a lot on the politics of the state, because states play such an important role in deciding who has to go home.
-For instance, deportations are rare in Berlin, which has a leftist state government.
+For instance, deportations are less common in Berlin, which has a leftist state government.
 In Bavaria, where conservatives are in charge, deportations are more frequent.

-A few local police departments have made an effort to diversify their ranks by recruiting more officers with, as Germans put it, "a migration background."
+A few local police departments have tried to diversify their ranks by recruiting more officers with, as Germans put it, "a migration background."

-One of them is a 34-year-old rookie in Berlin named Mehtep Öger, who comes from a family of German Turks.
-She says her background comes in handy, sometimes — for instance, when she's able to speak Turkish to people whose German is shaky.
-She says she feels supported and accepted by the department.
+One of them is a 34-year-old rookie in Berlin named Mehtap Öger, who comes from a family of German Turks.
+She says her background comes in handy sometimes — for instance, when she's able to speak Turkish to people whose German is shaky.

-But occasionally she sees glimpses of an older mind-set.
-Once, as she rode along in a squad car during her training, "a colleague said, 'There's nothing around here but black-heads.'
+She says she feels supported and accepted by the department, but occasionally she sees glimpses of an older mindset.
+Once, she says, as she rode along in a squad car during her training, "A colleague said, 'There's nothing around here but black-heads.'
 And he knew very well I was in the car and that I belong to those people."

-But she doesn't let it bother her.
-After all, she said, he was an older officer, a year from retirement.
-"That's hard-wired in their heads, and there's not much you can do about it."
+She doesn't let it bother her.
+After all, she says, he was an older officer, a year from retirement.
+"That's hard-wired in their heads," she says, "and there's not much you can do about it."